MetaNetX/MNXtools/doc/convert_manual.md

 **REAC_MAP_EMPTY**

 * The original equation was converted into an 'empty' equation
-* The MNXref reconciliatoin contains a list of known empty reactions, most of them are acid-base and/or tauterization reactions.
+* The MNXref reconciliation contains a list of known empty reactions, most of them are acid-base and/or tautomerization reactions.
 * Valid empty reaction (e.g. acid-base) may be reported under code

 **REAC_MAP_WARN**